moderneus/Vulkan/notes/Vulkan-Objects/Buffer.md

 # What is a Buffer?

-The Buffer is a Vulkan object that represents a linear arrays of data for special puproses.
+The Buffer is a Vulkan object that represents the linear arrays of data for special puproses.
 The Buffer binds to the [Pipeline](Pipeline.md) via [DescriptorSet](DescriptorSet.md) and provides the data stored in this Buffer.

 # Dependencies